 The Immediate Crisis

 Unfortunately, despite their considerable accomplishments, "business-as-usual" conflict resolution and peacebuilding efforts are not yet up to the challenge of deep-rooted conflicts like this.
 Compromise is increasingly viewed as little more than a naïve gateway to capitulation or betrayal.
-Listening to, empathizing with or trying to understand "the other" is similarly viewed as inappropriate and ill-advised.
-The honest search for mutually beneficial solutions to complex problems is replaced by campaigns designed to achieve selfish objectives by promoting fear, hate, and misinformation.
+The honest search for mutually beneficial solutions to complex problems is replaced by disinformation campaigns focused on building support by telling people what they want to hear.

 While the situation is not hopeless, it is clear that we are all in a lot of trouble.
-If we are going to successfully defend our vital interests, and the larger societies on which we depend, we are going to have to do more than fight harder.
-We are going to have to fight smarter.
+If we are going to successfully defend our vital interests, and the larger society on which we depend, we are going to have to do more than fight harder, we are going to have to fight smarter.
 This means two things.

 - Second, we need to work to develop more robust approaches to conflict transformation that can work effectively at the complexity and scale of current society-wide conflicts.
 While the standard conflict-resolution strategies are helpful to some extent, they aren't nearly enough.
 New approaches are needed that will be effective at scale, credible (people have to believe they will work if they are to try them), and possible (they can't be too hard or expensive to do).

-Developing, promulgating, and implementing such new approaches will require all of the creative potential we can muster and will take the efforts of many people--not just a few conflict resolution experts.
+Developing, promulgating, and implementing such new approaches will require all of the creative potential we can muster and will take the effort of many people--not just a few conflict resolution experts.

 It's not enough to better apply existing conflict knowledge – we need new ideas for meeting today's tough challenges.

-The MOOS project is a modest, but we hope significant, effort to pursue both these goals--to get people using available strategies more often and more effectively, and to start a large scale conversation about better ways to address these conflicts.
+The MOOS project is a modest, but we hope significant, effort to pursue both these goals--to get people using available strategies more often and more effectively, and to start a large scale conversation about better ways to address the problem.

-The MOOS combines the reach of a massive open online course (MOOC) with a seminar's introspection and ability to grapple with frontier-of-the-field issues.
-We hope that it will enable large numbers of conflict-resolution practitioners, students, scholars, activists, reporters, and interested citizens to participate in a sustained exploration of the many facets of the intractable conflict problem.
-To do this, we have crafted a program structured around two principal seminars, plus a number of shorter "brown bag" seminars and blogs.
+The MOOS combines the reach of massive open online courses (MOOCs) with a seminar's introspection and ability to grapple with frontier-of-the-field issues.
+We hope that it will enable large numbers of activists, conflict resolution practitioners, students, reporters, scholars, and everyday citizens to participate in a sustained exploration of the many facets of the intractable conflict problem.
+To do this we have crafted a program structured around two principal seminars plus a number of shorter "brown bag" seminars and blogs.